yyli28/d2mr-assessment-yyli28/research-assessment.md

 To complete this assessment:

-1. Complete the basic information section in full.
+1. Complete the basic information section and AI statement.
 2. Confirm all links are correct and accessible
 3. Check off all objectives you are attempting to demonstrate
     1. To earn 30 points you must demonstrate each objective.
 However, you do not need to attempt all objectives with each draft if your goal is to build the project over time.